Websites

 The Governance Group

-We produced their first and second websites many years ago.
-They eventually sought a third design, though decided to go with a PowerPoint based design produced by another firm.
-The current site retains the dynamic job postings and personalized directions and transit schedules we programmed for the first site.
+I produced their first and second websites many years ago.
+They eventually sought a third design, though decided to go with a PowerPoint based design made by another firm.
+The current site retains the dynamic job postings and personalized directions and transit schedules programmed for the first site.

 Divine Dialogue